manoharan-lab/holopy/docs/source/users/install.rst

 else.
 Sometimes a backend will be chosen for you (that cannot be changed later) as soon as you plot something, for example by running ``test_disp()`` or :func:`.show`.
-Trying to set to one of the above backends that is not installed will result in an error, but will also prevent you from setting a different backend until you restart your kernel.
+Trying to set to one of the above backends that is not installed on your system will result in an error, but will also prevent you from setting a different backend until you restart your kernel.

 An additional option in Spyder is to change the backend through the menu: Tools
 > Preferences > IPython console > Graphics.
 It will not take effect until you restart your kernel, but it will then remember your backend for future sessions, which can be convenient.

 An additional option in jupyter is to use ``%matplotlib nbagg`` to use inline interactive plots.